The False Armistice in France

 The Cri de Paris, a weekly satirical magazine, mocked the way people had reacted on 7 November.
 It expressed amazement at their credulity and at the confidence with which many had passed the false news on as a certainty – “I know it’s true.
 I heard the guns in Versailles announcing the good news.”
 The magazine ridiculed some of those in military and municipal authority not just for being gullible, but also for using the occasion to project themselves as being important and ‘in-the-know’ – “I assure you, the armistice was signed at 11 o’clock this morning . . .
 I have my sources.”
 (An army captain to a sceptical civilian on a tram).28

-Perhaps alone among French newspapers, the Journal du Loiret of Orléans, the regional capital, published an item explaining how the false armistice news had arisen.
+Seemingly alone among French newspapers, the Journal du Loiret of Orléans, the regional capital (some distance south-west of Paris) published an item explaining how the false armistice news had arisen.
 The paper stated that a misinterpretation of the 7 November German Spa-Senlis telegram ordering a cease-fire to begin at 3 o’clock that afternoon was the probable source of the misinformation.
 It wrote:

 “The temporary cease-fire, limited in scope, must have been mistaken for the armistice itself . . . .
 Some persons who heard the wireless message . . . hastily presented it to others as meaning that armistice talks had ended, whereas they had not even begun.”

 Part of La Dépêche de Brest‘s editorial about the false armistice news claimed that it had been received “in all the towns where there were American headquarters.”
-According to Colonel Maurice Laureau, Head of the French Mission to the American Army Base at Brest, General George Harries, the commanding officer of the American Army base in Brest, took offence at this.
-He considered that the comment implicated the American Army, along with the American Navy, in the release and spread of the peace rumours, and insisted that the misleading insinuation be rectified.
+According to Colonel Maurice Laureau, Head of the French Mission to the American Army Base at Brest, General George Harries, the commanding officer of that base, took offence at this.
+He considered that the remark wrongly associated the American Army, along with the American Navy, in the release and spread of the peace rumours, and insisted that the misleading insinuation be rectified.
 The fact should made clear, he insisted, that “the American Army had been totally uninvolved in, and unconnected with, the dissemination of the false news.”30

 “United states naval forces in France